antonhalim/d3-bar-chart-bk-002-public/README.md

 * To run the tests you must be in the main folder `d3-bar-chart`.
 In the terminal, enter `casperjs test bar-chart/testsuite.js`.

 ### Getting Started
+* Require the D3 library in `index.html`.
+* Require `chart.js` also in `index.html`.
 * To know how to scale each bar in the barchart, you need to find the maximum length of a bar.
 In the `bar-chart/chart.js` file, make a new variable called `maxValue`.
 This variable will be equal to the maximum value in `election`.
-Though you could easily hardcode this value, it would be good practice to interate through the array to find the highest value.
+Though you could easily hardcode this value as 40, it would be good practice to interate through the array to find the highest value.
 * More instructions
 * More instructions
 * Mor instructions